-Welcome to Saint Andrew's
+Welcome to SAIntS

-International High school
+Saint Andrew's International High School

 SAIntS is committed to safeguarding and promoting student welfare – full background checks are conducted on all staff joining the school.